Wednesday, June 13, 2018

 Looking up from Goldberg Pocket Park.

-I'm interested in parts of buildings that were never meant to be seen.
+I'm interested in parts of buildings that were never meant to be displayed.
 These are the spaces that most honestly respond to the needs of the structure and the limitations of the materials.
-Somehow they’re the most honest expressions of Chicago's character.
-If you walk down any alley you'll see these how these secondary areas and irregular spaces are organized.
+Sometimes these are visible when an adjacent building is demolished, but you can also walk down any alley in the city.
+I find pocket parks create some great viewing galleries, and sometimes even a bench.
+This view from Goldberg Park is one of my favorites.

 Friday, May 4, 2018